The battle for Solay

 Beguyan promptly started giving orders, several officers left, and I held Aidan back for a moment.
 “We’re going to need a large ship to take the citadel,” I said, “and the only one we have ready that’s suitable is yours.”
 “Can I talk to you in private?” he asked, and we went out for a moment.
 “You see, Cora doesn’t really want to be rich, it makes her very uncomfortable, but from what she’s written it seems that she’s already been spending the money.”
 “Just the money from the cargo, or taking advances on the future?”
 “I don’t know,” he said, “but she’s been making investments, promising things.
 You see, we can live on the proceeds from the weavery, but I’m not so sure of the rest.”

 “If we win this war we’ll all be rich,” I said, “and if we lose it doesn’t matter anyway.
 And I’ve got Koll Neveshtan’s legacy– I can always compensate you from that, don’t worry.”
 He still worried, about Cora more than about himself, but he did assent.
-“But you’ll need another crew, mine are free men, neither slaves nor soldiers, they shouldn’t be forced to die because they just happen to be there.”
+“But you’ll need another crew, mine are free men and women, neither slaves nor soldiers, they shouldn’t be forced to die because they just happen to be there.”
 That turned out not to be a problem: Attima could provide a crew more used to fighting than Aidan’s peaceful trade sailors.

 There was talking, eating and drinking, and very early in the morning we went to the makeshift harbour to board the ships.
 Attima –without his wives, who he’d left in the camp under Tashili’s guard– and Raith were on the White Whale with part of the troops, and I was on Arni’s flagship under the command of one of Attima’s captains with Aidan and Dhamir, the latter painted like one of the actors in the Iss-Peranian world play.
 “Clear target,” I’d heard Attima mutter earlier.
 It was a very short voyage, close enough to shore that my gifts didn’t leave me: useful as I could stay in contact with Arni and Raith all the time.